 Not everyone has the same probation conditions.
 Depending on the crime and criminal history, a person’s conditions may include more or less stringent requirements.

 Your Next Steps

-At the SMA Law Group, we recognize that everyone’s case is different.
+At the SMT Legal, we recognize that everyone’s case is different.
 While it is important that you do everything you can to follow the terms and conditions of your probation, there are times when violations occur.
 Please understand the seriousness of these charges.

 We will work to investigate what happened so we can understand why a violation occurred.
 Our team will consider certain factors that may have been overlooked by a judge and your probation officer, including:

 - Sex addictions

 - Financial hardships